 Surveying your clients can reveal how people view your business and show you ways to improve.
 Including demographic questions in your surveys can tell you why customers see you the way they do.
 These questions can also indicate trends in thinking and behavior.

-Examining the demographics reveals more than if you simply read the participants’ opinions and beliefs.
-Demographic info provides context.
-By asking the right demographic questions, you can learn more about your clients.
+Examining demographics reveals more than if you simply read the participants’ opinions and beliefs.
+Demographic information provides context.
+By asking the right demographic questions, you may get insights into why different members of the audience hold certain opinions or why their experience of a product or service differs.
 Let’s look at some basic demographic questions you can use in your next survey.

 Here are some basic questions you can include on your survey:

 - What’s your age?
 You can use a text box where people input their age or year of birth.
-Or you can create age ranges for people to choose from.
+Or you can list age ranges for people to choose from.

-- What gender do you most identify as?
-This question in particular needs to be phrased carefully.
+- What gender do you identify as?
+This question should be phrased carefully.
 Consider giving people the option to write a short answer in their own words.
 For instance, you could use a list like this:

 - What is your ethnicity?
-Ethnicity, the culture and background someone was raised in, can be a tricky subject.
+Ethnicity — the cultural background in which someone was raised — can be a tricky subject.
 Allow people to select multiple options or write a short answer so that everyone feels included.

 Going back to basics allows you to get a good picture of who’s taking your survey and what their background is.
-However, you may be more interested in someone’s present than their past.
-What situations are they currently dealing with?
+But another important aspect of getting to know your audience is where they live.

 What goes on in someone’s home life has a huge impact on their day-to-day life.
-From how much they can afford to splurge on something to who they have to think about when they make decisions, what happens at home can give you insight into their concerns.
+From how much they can afford to splurge on something to who they have to think about when they make decisions, these details can give you insight into their concerns.

 - What’s your current relationship status?
 Be sure to include all types of relationships, such as